reginabattle/landing-page-react/README.md

 # Endless

-This is a technical exercise for [SingleStone](https://www.singlestoneconsulting.com) &mdash; a dynamic landing page built with React.
+A dynamic landing page built with React.

 ## Get started